 Medical Insurance Specialist

-The Medical Insurance Specialist is a Level II (Complex Skills Certificate) certificate designed to provide entry-level skills for medical billing specialists.
+A Level II (Complex Skills Certificate) certificate designed to provide entry-level skills for medical billing specialists.
 These individuals process the information necessary for reimbursement of health care services.
 The medical insurance biller is responsible for collection of preadmission/pretreatment insurance information through submission of claims to insurance carrier or patient.
 Verification of insurance coverage and determination of whether any predetermination, pre-certification, or second-opinion requirements exist is another important aspect of the job.

 Training is provided in verification of insurance coverage, assignment of diagnostic and procedural codes, as well as both manual and computerized claim preparation.
 Review and follow-up procedures for the major carriers are included in addition to posting and balancing of accounts.
-The student will be able to recognize, evaluate, and interpret inconsistencies, discrepancies, and inaccuracies in the billing procedure.
+Students will be able to recognize, evaluate, and interpret inconsistencies, discrepancies, and inaccuracies in the billing procedure.
 Physician billing as well as facility billing procedures are developed.

 Medical Insurance Specialist is the second stage of the three step program option.
 The students may elect to stop-out at the end of any one of the three stages depending upon their career and educational objectives.